jamesbconner/Sync2NAS/docs/architecture.md

 - **Service contract tests** for all backends.
 - **Mocking** for external APIs (TMDB, SFTP, LLM).
 - **CLI and API endpoint tests** in `tests/`.
+- **GUI tests** with proper Tkinter isolation and threading management.

 ---